emqx/flowsdk/README.md

-# MQTT-gRPC Duality
+# flowSDK

-A high-performance MQTT v5.0 protocol implementation with bidirectional gRPC streaming support for modern distributed systems.
+The developer toolkit for modern

+## Current Status

+Developing in private REPO.

 ## Project Structure